ansys/pyworkbench/doc/source/user-guide.rst

     wb = launch_workbench(host=host, username=username, password=password)

-Other options for the ``launch_workbench()`` function include specifying a particular Workbench release to launch, whether to launch in UI mode, and specifying working directories on the server and/or the client instead of using the default directories:
+Other options for the ``launch_workbench()`` function include specifying a particular Workbench version to launch, whether to launch in UI mode, and specifying working directories on the server and/or the client instead of using the default directories:

 .. code-block:: python